honghaoz/ZHHHandyMacros-iOS/README.md

-ZHHHandyFunctions-iOS
+ZHHHandyMacros-iOS
 =====================

 ### Overview
-ZHHHandyFunctions contain some handy functions/macros that can make your life of iOS development eaiser.
+ZHHHandyMacros contain some handy functions/macros that can make your life of iOS development eaiser.

 * `ConciseNSLog(...)`: a concised version of `NSLog(...)`, only log out time stamp and log body, not any other extra informations.